magn3141/adv-mlops/1_k8s/readme.md

 # Basic k8s

-How to install k8s on GCP and connect with kubectl to it.
+I started using looking at kubeernetes.
 I started by installing kubeernetes on my local machine using minikube.
 This is a good way to get started with kubernetes.
 Here I tested some basic commands and I got a basic understanding of how kubernetes works.
 I used the code from this [tutorial](https://kubernetes.io/docs/tutorials/hello-minikube/).

 Then I installed kubernetes on GCP.
 I followed the instructions from this [tutorial](https://cloud.google.com/kubernetes-engine/docs/quickstart).
 I created a cluster and I connected to it using kubectl.
 I added the different commands I used to create the cluster and connect to it in step folder.